CSMeshal/programming-resources-api/README.md

 # programming-resources-api
 The user requests resources to learn programming or programming challenges sites, and the server responds

 ## Features
 1-Login

+2-The ability to register on the site

+3-A blog containing resources to learn programming

+3-Video sources

+4-Articles sources

-2-Update sources
+5-Book sources

-3-View all sources
+6- Ability to view all sources

-4-searching for sources
+7-The ability to choose sources

+8-The ability to switch between sources

+9-If he is registered on the site, he can add a source

-5-Add sources
+10-Comment on the sources

 ## Stack